s60sc/ESP32-CAM_MJPEG2SD/README.md

 * pin 12 when in 1 line mode
 * pin 33 when in 4 line mode

+Pin 12 is used during bootup which may fail if the PIR pulls high.
+This can be fixed by on the AI Thinker board by burning an efuse - https://github.com/espressif/esptool/wiki/espefuse

 If recording occurs whilst also live streaming to browser, the frame rate will be slower.

 To play back a recording, select the file using `Select folder / file` on the browser to select the day folder then the required MJPEG file.